github-aws-runners/terraform-aws-github-runner/README.md

 Scaling down the runners is at the moment brute-forced, every configurable amount of minutes a lambda will check every runner (instance) if it is busy.
 In case the runner is not busy it will be removed from GitHub and the instance terminated in AWS.
 At the moment there seems no other option to scale down more smoothly.

 Downloading the GitHub Action Runner distribution can be occasionally slow (more than 10 minutes).
 Therefore a lambda is introduced that synchronizes the action runner binary from GitHub to an S3 bucket.
 The EC2 instance will fetch the distribution from the S3 bucket instead of the internet.

+Secrets and private keys which are passed the Lambda's as environment variables are encrypted by default by a KMS key managed by the module.
+Alternatively you can pass your own KMS key.
+Encryption via KMS can be complete disabled by setting `encrypt_secrets` to `false`.

 ![Architecture](docs/component-overview.svg)